quentin452/OptimizationsAndTweaks/README.md

 This mod is really not tested so idk really if it work , but i see improvement when i try the mod , might be placebo?

+If anyone know a tool to properly test my mod ,tell me pls

 # Description

 This mod make things multithreaded.